Peethambari123/AI-Debate-Arena2/README.md

 This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this software under the terms of the MIT License.
+You are free to use, modify, and distribute this project in accordance with the terms of the MIT License.

-See the `LICENSE` file for more details.

 ---